 Since 2007, I've been working as a software consultant.
 From my office in Seattle, I've carried out numerous projects with teams from across the US and as far flung as Delhi, Minsk, and Belfast.
-In 2011, I created b.fly to consolidate my offerings as a consultant and mobile developer.
+In 2011, I created b.fly to consolidate my offerings as a consultant and iOS developer.

 I received my bachelors degree in computer science from Haverford College, and my masters degree in International Relations from UCSD with a focus on non-profit management and economic development in Latin America.

 Ben came up to speed in a very short amount of time, built a

 the system using several thousand concurrent virtual users.

 Ben's technical contribution is outstanding, as are his

 -Aaron Perry, Director of Quality Assurance, Oracle Corporation

 When I purchased my first iPhone in the fall of 2007, I realized that mobile devices had finally reached the point at which developing for them could actually be fun.
 I found Apple's development tools and AppStore ecosystem immediately appealing.
 I began devoting an ever-increasing amount of time and effort into mastering iOS development tools.